Speech Therapy at Progress Therapy Center

 “School Ready” Speech Services

 We are proud to offer a “School Ready” Speech Therapy Program, led by experienced, school-based speech-language pathologists who understand the demands of today’s educational settings.
-Because our therapists have firsthand classroom experience, they are uniquely equipped to target the communication skills that impact academic success—such as following directions, participating in classroom discussions, and understanding curriculum vocabulary.
+Our therapists have firsthand classroom experience & they are uniquely equipped to target communication skills that impact academic success—such as following directions, participating in classroom discussions, & understanding curriculum vocabulary.

 How Do I Know If My Child Needs Speech Therapy?